Cameron M. Pittelkow – Assistant Professor of Agronomy

 Sara has been working in the lab since the spring of 2016.
-Her research focuses on yield gap assessments and evaluating environmental tradeoffs of agricultural systems at a regional scale.
+Her research focuses on integrating geospatial agronomic and environmental indicators of agricultural systems at a regional scale.
 She obtained her BS in Agronomy from Universidad de la Republica, Uruguay.
 She previously worked as a research assistant in the National Institute for Agricultural Research (Uruguay), evaluating water management impacts on water productivity and environmental issues in rice systems (GHG emissions and arsenic dynamics), as well as management options for improving productivity and water use efficiency in soybeans.

 Emran joined the lab in May 2016.
 His research focuses on exploring climate-smart, sustainable cereal systems for Bangladesh using life cycle assessment tools.
 He previously worked as an Agricultural Development Officer at the International Maize and Wheat Improvement Center (CIMMYT) in the Sustainable Intensification Program (SIP).
-His graduate work at UIUC is supported by the Lee Foundation Rice Research scholarship through IRRI and he will be co-advised by Dr. Tim Krupnik at CIMMYT.
+His graduate work at UIUC is supported by the Lee Foundation Rice Research scholarship through IRRI.
 Emran’s research experience involves remote sensing using UAV and satellite technologies, nutrient management, and on-farm research and extension projects for cereal-based cropping systems.
 He is interested in crop modeling, climate change adaptation and mitigation, nutrient management and resource-conserving crop technologies.
 He holds a BS in Agriculture and MS in Agronomy from the Bangabandhu Seikh Mujibur Rahman Agricultural University (BSMRAU) in Bangladesh.

 Meng-Chun Tseng – PhD student